aliyun/terraform-provider-alicloud/website/docs/r/slb.html.markdown

 -> **NOTE:** To change a "Shared-Performance" instance to a "Performance-guaranteed" instance, the SLB will have a short probability of business interruption (10 seconds-30 seconds).
 Advise to change it during the business downturn, or migrate business to other SLB Instances by using GSLB before changing.

--> **NOTE:** Currently, SLB does not support alicloud international account to create PrePaid instance.
+-> **NOTE:** Currently, the alibaba cloud international account does not support creating a PrePaid SLB instance.

 ## Attributes Reference

 The following attributes are exported: